Thinkablemell0w/oldstuffi2p/Whonix-GW-I2P-Guide.md

 **Disable the Outproxy**

-**We donâ€™t want to access the Clearnet with I2P run the following to disable Outproxies**
+**We don't want/need to access the Clearnet with I2P run the following to disable Outproxies**

 **Remove the outproxy from the tunnel on port 4444**